COVID-19 update: All of New Zealand is now at Red. More information.

-To enter the Postgraduate Diploma in Specialist Teaching (Gifted and Talented Education) you will:
+To enter the Postgraduate Diploma in Specialist Teaching you will have:

 IELTS EXEMPTION: A teacher who has registered with the Teaching Council of Aotearoa New Zealand and holds a current Practising Certificate, will be exempted from meeting this English language requirement.
 For more information, see the Teaching Council of Aotearoa New Zealand.

 Documents you need to supply to support your application

 - Verified copies of all academic transcripts for studies taken at all universities other than Massey University